2,3-dihydroxyindole 2,3-dioxygenase

-Thus, the two substrates of this enzyme are 2,3-dihydroxyindole and O_{2}, whereas its two products are anthranilate and CO_{2}.
+The two substrates of this enzyme are 2,3-dihydroxyindole and oxygen.
+Its two products are anthranilic acid and carbon dioxide.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 2,3-dihydroxyindole:oxygen 2,3-oxidoreductase (decyclizing).
 This enzyme participates in tryptophan metabolism.